gt-cs3220/gt-cs3220.github.io/Spring_2023/hw5.md

 In this assignment, you will create a simple Vivado HLS project.

 The Xilinx Vitis HLS toolchain has been provided in the Synestia clusters.
-See the instructions to access Virtual Machine (with GUI) on synestia cluster [here](https://github.gatech.edu/jyoung9/crnch_pynq_cluster_admin/blob/master/user_docs/synestia-slurm-ood.md)
+See the instructions to access Virtual Machine (with GUI) on synestia cluster (synestia_cluster_access.md in the same folder with hw5.md)

 [**Step 1**]
 The example that we wil use is 2D convolution line buffer.